TheFinaIFighter/falling-sky-project/proposal.md

 https://github.com/TheFinaIFighter/falling-sky-project

 ## Description
 Falling Sky will be a simple survival game built using Python and Pygame where the player must avoid falling hazards for as long as possible.
-The project is relevant to digital arts and media because it combines interactive design, visual feedback, and gameplay mechanics into an engaging experience.
+The project is relevant to digital arts and media because it will combine interactive design, visual feedback, and gameplay mechanics into an engaging experience.

 ## Features
 - Player Movement
-	- The player can move left and right using keyboard input, implemented through Pygame’s event and key handling system.
+	- The player will be able to move left and right using keyboard input, implemented through Pygame’s event and key handling system.
 - Falling Hazards
 	- Objects will spawn at random positions at the top of the screen and fall downward, using basic object classes and random generation.
 - Collision Detection